Skip to main content

 GEAR UP

-GEAR UP’s three objectives are:
+The program's three objectives are:

-Benefits to students and families:
+Benefits to students & families

 • Partner school districts receive funding to hire additional staff to serve as college access professionals, tutors, mentors, and other program support staff who provide direct services to students and families.